Is Aquaphor the Same as Vaseline?

 It’s clear that Aquaphor and Vaseline share a very similar effect of protecting, sealing in moisture, and restoring damaged skin.
 Now let’s take a closer look at each product.

-Aquaphor Healing Ointment Review
+Aquaphor Healing Ointment Overview

 How does Aquaphor compare to Vaseline for healing and hydrating skin?
 Here are the key points: